-Lets go over how to use the drill guide and the adjustments you will make Place the drill and drill guide over your mark.
+Lets go over how to use the drill guide and the adjustments you will make bit on your mark as illustrated below Place the drill and drill guide over your mark.
 Align the drill bit on the "T" mark.
 See Illustration